meejah/txtorcon/docs/guide.rst

 program that supports configuring endpoint strings gets Tor support "for free".
-For example, passing a string like ``tor:timaq4ygg2iegci7.onion:80`` to `clientFromString`_ will return an endpoint that will connect to txtorcon's hidden-service website.
+For example, passing a string like ``tor:timaq4ygg2iegci7.onion:80`` to `clientFromString`_ will return an endpoint that will connect to txtorcon's onion-service website.
 Note that these endpoints will use the "global to txtorcon" Tor instance (available from :meth:`txtorcon.get_global_tor`).
 Thus, if you want to control *which* tor instance your circuit goes over,